Mosaic Granny Squares and Mosaic Crochet Stitch Patterns

 Wacky Weave Babette by Hilda Steyn

-You want to check this one out.
+You definitely want to check this resources out.
 It includes 27 different block designs using interlocking crochet.
+Watch the video tutorial here.

 Interlocking Crochet with Tanis Galik

-Find tutorials and free patterns for many interlocking crochet projects.
+Find excellent interlocking crochet tutorials here.
+You will also find free patterns for many interlocking crochet projects.
+Watch the video tutorial here.

-There are tons of great patterns here.
+There are tons of great resources here, including patterns.
 Scroll to #18 for Double Filet Basics and #19 is the Double Filet Neckpurse.
+These are archived resources from past workshops from Sylvia Cosh & James Walters.

 Learn the difference between double filet and triple filet and see examples of intermeshing projects.